djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 ## Grains

-[https://www.themaltmiller.co.uk/product/dingemans-pilsen-malt/](https://www.themaltmiller.co.uk/product/dingemans-pilsen-malt/) - produced from the finest European two row barley
+[https://www.themaltmiller.co.uk/product/dingemans-pilsen-malt/](https://www.themaltmiller.co.uk/product/dingemans-pilsen-malt/) - produced from the finest European two row barley - £2.28 / Kg

 [Malt](https://en.wikipedia.org/wiki/Malt) is germinated cereal grain that has been dried in a process known as "malting".
 The grain is made to germinate by soaking in water and is then halted from germinating further by drying with hot air.

+We have 5Kg in this pack

+Chepeast barley is £28 for 25Kg sack. £30 for 25Kg sack which is £1.20/Kg